 Steady-state calculation & checking the sizing

-Cold district heating, part 2: perform the steady-state calculation and verify the network sizing
+Cold district heating, part 2: perform the steady-state calculation and check the network sizing

-In this second tutorial, the network is calculated hydraulically and the pipe sizing is verified.
-The goal is to ensure that the pressure losses in the network can be handled by the installed pumps.
+In this second part, the network is calculated hydraulically and the pipe sizing is checked.
+The goal is to ensure that the pressure losses in the network can be handled by the available pumps.

-Under Visualization, various display options can be configured:
+Under Visualization, various display options can be set:

 - Set a uniform text color.